 But as an alternative to placing stop losses on the stocks in the strategy, consider checking these provisional picks a couple of times a month - or more.
-If, for example, on the 15th of the month the provisional picks show a dramatic change - from 5 individual stocks to only 2 stocks and the balance in cash (SHY) - don't be afraid to implement a rebalance to mirror those provisional picks.
+If, for example, on the 15th of the month the provisional picks show a dramatic change - from 5 individual stocks to only 2 stocks and the balance in cash (SHY), or from primarily tech companies to healthcare names, for example - don't be afraid to implement a rebalance to mirror those provisional picks.
 Especially if you notice that a news event has acted as a catalyst to shift the market.

 Sadly, it's a judgement call as to if, when, or how often you elect to implement such a trade.
 It's probably not something you want to do as a routine policy.
 But by trading provisional picks prudently, investors may be able to trim losses and/or boost returns a bit on occasion.